CarolinaKra/Carolina_Portfolio/README.md

 # About me:
 I am a Data Scientist with AI specialisation.
 I am currently working on my final project for my [MSc in Data Science and AI from the University of London](https://london.ac.uk/msc-data-science-and-artificial-intelligence-structure).
 I have a strong interest in AI, Neural Networks, Machine Learning and Blockchain.

-* Strong analytical and quantitative background
+* Strong analytical and quantitative background.
-* Originally from Argentina, academically educated in Israel and in the UK
+* Originally from Argentina, academically educated in Israel and in the UK.
 * Degrees: Msc Data Science and AI (expected completion 9/22), Bsc.
-Biotechnology Engineering
+Biotechnology Engineering.
-*  +9 years experience in chemical industries, mainly within the Renewable Energy sector
+*  +9 years experience in chemical industries, mainly within the Renewable Energy sector.
-*  +6 years UK-based professional
+*  +6 years UK-based professional.
 *  Awards:
     *  Scholarship "Green Campus" for my Bsc final Project in biodiesel production from waste.
-    *  National Finalist in Mathematical Olimpiads in Argentina
+    *  National Finalist in Mathematical Olimpiads in Argentina.
-* Distintions: Served as a medic in the Israeli Army.
+* Distinctions: Served as a medic in the Israeli Army.

 # My Projects:
 ## Table of Contents: